Varieties of criticism: Destructive criticism

 Destructive criticism aims to destroy the target of criticism. (e.g., "You should shut up and follow the program.").
-The aim is to show that the point of view of someone else has no validity at all, or lacks any merit.
+The aim is to show that the point of view of someone else is irrelevant, has no validity, or lacks merit.

 In some contexts, destructive criticism is regarded as an undesirable nuisance, a threat, or as completely unjustifiable, especially if it involves personal attacks.
 Destructive criticism is often criticized because it has a destructive effect, instead of a positive effect (this may also just be an accusation or allegation if there is no proof that the effect actually is destructive).

-However, in political and military contexts, destructive criticisms may be essential to save resources or to save lives among one's own group.
+However, in political, logistical and military contexts, destructive criticisms may be essential to save resources or to save lives among one's own group.
 An idea in itself is not dangerous, but an idea proposed in a particular context can be very dangerous so that people feel that it should be disarmed by mercilessly criticizing it.
 The ultimate destructive criticism occurs when people and property are physically destroyed.

 The term "destructive criticism" is also used to mean that the level, scope, or intensity of criticism is such, that it becomes mainly destructive.
 In this context, people believe that the criticism is so great, or there is so much criticism, that it only destroys things.
 For example, a debate or controversy can get out of control, so that everybody is at war with everybody else, and everybody is opposed to everybody else.
 In that case, it may well be that the criticism is being overdone ("overkill").
 What started out as a structured dialogue to identify conflicting aspects of a situation, ends up as chaos in which nobody can agree with anyone else anymore.

 Destructive criticism from parents and other authority figures causes psychological harm to children that results in lower levels of self-esteem, social acceptance, scholastic competence, behavioral conduct, global self-worth, and generally poorer self-perception.
 This is a significant issue.
-In this study of 144 children from a middle-class environment, only six children (4%) reported that they had never been subject to physical punishment or the target of rejecting, demeaning, terrorizing, destructively criticizing, or insulting statements.
+In this study of 144 children from a middle-class environment, only six children (4%) reported that they had never been subject to physical punishment or the target of rejecting, demeaning, terrorizing, destructively criticizing, or perceived insulting statements.
 Some parents may ask how do you correct a child who is misbehaving if you do not criticize.